Determination of the density in the linear elastic wave equation: Introduction

 In this work we study the recovery of the density $\rho$ using $S$-wave amplitude with known $c_P$ and $c_S$.
 With $c_{P/S}$ already known, we use the notation $\Lambda_\rho=\Lambda_{\lambda,\mu,\rho}$ for simplicity.
 The readers will see that the problem reduces to the inversion of the transverse geodesic ray transform of a second order tensor.
-The invertibility of this ray transform is proved recently in \cite{uhlmann2024invertibility1,uhlmann2024invertibility2} under the strictly convex foliation condition.
-The main result of this paper is as follows.
+To be more specific, we consider a Riemannian manifold $(\Omega,g)$ with boundary $\partial\Omega$.
+The transverse geodesic ray transform of a second order tensor $f$ is

+where $\gamma$ runs over any geodesic in $(\Omega,g)$ connecting two boundary points, and $\eta$ is an arbitrary parallel vector field along $\gamma$ and orthogonal to $\dot{\gamma}$.
+In contrast, the longitudinal geodesic ray transform, encountered in \cite{rachele2003uniqueness,bhattacharyya2018local}, of $f$ is

+The injectivity of $I_2$ has been studied quite extensively (cf. \cite{Shara,stefanov2004stability,dairbekov2006integral,paternain2015invariant,stefanov2018inverting}).
+For the transverse ray transform, Sharafutdinov \cite{Shara} proved the injectivity of $T_2$ assuming that $(\Omega,g)$ is simple and the curvature is close to zero.
+Recently, the author and collaborator \cite{uhlmann2024invertibility1,uhlmann2024invertibility2} proved the injectivity of $T_2$ under the strictly convex foliation condition. \begin{proposition} {\textnormal{(\cite{uhlmann2024invertibility2})}} Assume $\partial \Omega$ is strictly convex and $(\Omega,g)$ admits a smooth strictly convex function.
+Assume also that the second order tensor $f$ is symmetric.
+If

+for any geodesic $\gamma$ in $\Omega$ with endpoints on $\partial \Omega$, and $\eta$ a parallel vector field orthogonal to $\gamma$.
+Then $f=0$. \end{proposition} As pointed out in \cite{stefanov2016boundary} the foliation condition is a natural generalization of the Herglotz \cite{herglotz1905elastizitaet} and the Wieckert-Zoeppritz \cite{wiechert1907erdbebenwellen} conditions, which are typically assumed for the Earth.

+We will prove that from the Dirichlet-to-Neumann map one can recover $T_2N$ for some tensor $N$ depending on $\rho$, where the Riemannian metric $g=g_S$ is induced by the $S$-wavespeed.
+This is done by the construction and analysis of geometric optics solutions, and the explicit form of $N$ is given in \eqref{formofN}.
+Under the foliation condition, the invertibility of $T_2$ (cf. Proposition \ref{thmglobal20}) guarantees that we can recover the symmetrization of $N$, $\mathrm{sym}(N)$.
+Finally we will then recover $\rho$ from $\mathrm{sym}(N)$ by solving a fourth order elliptic partial differential equation.\\